odin-lang/odin-lang.org/content/docs/faq.md

 This idiom allows the user to create a virtual procedure table if they do wish, akin to C, but in a nicer way by having more control over the memory layout and field access.

 ### Why does Odin not have Uniform Function Call Syntax (UFCS)?
-The main reason is that it does not make any sense Odin.
+The main reason is that it does not make any sense in Odin.

 It is not "uniform" as Odin does not have the concept of a method.
 Odin also has the concept of import names for packages, this means procedures are declared within different scopes, meaning it would not make any sense syntactically.